 Once upon a time a really loving family leader thought it a good idea to help a young man learn faster.
 He went from being level 10 to being level 40 over the course of less than one month.
 Soon came a day that this young lady asked the lad to meet her in Howth.
 The lad replied, "Where's Howth?"
 She then said, "take a horse from Magmell to Howth."
 He replied, "Where's Magmell?"
 The lady then realized that the lad had little to any real understanding of his environment.
 She had thrown this lad into the wild without letting him completely learn his surroundings or develop his skills, which in turn crippled his ability to effectively enjoy the life in which he had developed.
 The Moral of the story is Rush through life, and ye will rush into death.
 Though it may seem better to learn quicker yet in the end the only thing you do is harm yourself.
 It is with this that we discourage power leveling.
 Groups should be formed using members that are able to hold their own way.
 If someone offers to help ye gain a level or two it should be considered a gift not a responsibility.

 We began as a roleplay guild so we naturally welcome roleplay but have learned that forcing roleplay upon people does not always result in the best experience.
 We are all about having fun and having fun with others.

-In addition we refrain from trolling, insulting, or other negative/anti-community building chat in public chat channels.
+In addition we refrain from toxic behavior such as trolling, insulting, or other negative/anti-community building chat in public chat channels.
 A Gaiscioch must act with honor, speak respectfully, and display integrity at all times.
 Every member is a voice of our family and any mistake is made by all.